HenryXi/OS/etc/linux/Linux mint add IDEA in applications menu.md

 # Linux mint add IDEA in applications menu
 After downloading and unzipping the tar.gz file of IDEA I can start it by executing `idea.sh`.
-But I want to add it in Linux mint applications menu .
+But I want to add it in Linux mint applications menu.
 For Linux mint the applications menu info is in `/ usr / share / applications /`.
 Creating the file `idea.desktop` in this directory.
 The content is like following.
 ```
 [Desktop Entry]